cunnie/writings/i_am_become_forever.md

 And then respite again.
 He felt heavy, as if the slightest effort was simply beyond him.

-And then he knew what he must do.
+He knew what he must do.

-He could feel the pinprick light in his hand.
+He could feel the pinprick of light in his hand.

 He sensed the incoming pulse barreling towards him.
 It would destroy him, of that there was no doubt.